Percolation-Labs/percolate/README.md

 When you interact with language models in Percolate, conversations are logged in your instance for audit, analysis and optimization.
 We create new `Session` records with user questions and track each `AIResponse`, which may include tool calls and evaluations.
-One of the ways Percolate is useful is for _resuming_ and replaying sessions or getting a better understanding of the payloads that are sent to LLM Apis.
+One of the ways Percolate is useful is for _resuming_ and replaying sessions or getting a better understanding of the payloads that are sent to LLM Apis

 **Outside the database, use your preferred language**